How to Create Minecraft Add-Ons in Tynker

 Step 1.
 Design the Model

 Every mob is made up of a set of rectangular blocks called a model.
 Use Tynker’s new model tool lets you change the model however you’d like!
 Select any rectangular block and make a copy – to make a 3-headed chicken, for example, simply copy the head twice by dragging it around.
 You can even rotate or enlarge blocks.
-Using this method, you can transform a cow to a dinosaur, or turn a wither into your own special alien robot.
+Using this method, you can transform a cow to a dinosaur, or turn a Wither into your own special alien robot.

 Watch the video